UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

                 julia serial-sum.jl Arg1 Arg2    # run the serial script

+..
+Discussion:: **Menti**

+   - Can you start Julia without loading a Julia module?
+   - How do you activate Julia packages in the Julia REPL?
+   - How do you toggle to the package mode?

 .. keypoints::

    - Before you can run Julia scripts or work in a Julia shell, first load a Julia module.